seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ```
 Save (CTRL+O, ENTER), exit (CTRL+X) and restart nginx `service nginx restart`.

 Now try connecting to your website on your computer connected to your LAN.
 It shouldn't work.
-Now turn off the wifi on your smartphone, it should work!
+Now turn off the wifi on your smartphone and try to connect from the outside, it should work!
 Why?
-Because your domain is resolving your home IP address, not your reverse proxy!
+Because you cant resolve your home IP address inside your NAT!
+Domain Name Servers resolve your home IP address, not your reverse proxy!

-Out in the wild internet, to reach your web server, the path is DNS Lookup - > your home IP address on port 80 or 443- > Your firewall forwards this to port 80 or 443 on your reverse proxy - > reverse proxy forwards to your wordpress jail.
+Out in the wild internet, to reach your web server, the path is: User sends DNS request example.com - > DNS looks up your "A record set" = your home IP address - > Your firewall forwards this to - > reverse proxy forwards to - > your wordpress jail.

-Inside our safe, firewall protected LAN, we can't resolve our home IP address.
-However, we can create a hostname entry in our router, so our router can intervene and return a local IP address instead of our public "A record set".
+Inside our safe, firewall protected LAN, the path needs to be: Router detects a DNS request that matches a Hostnames entry - > router resolves IP address to -> reverse proxy forwards to -> your wordpress jail.

 ## Create hostnames:

+So lets make our domain accessible on our LAN.

 Click on "Network" -> "Hostnames"

 Create an entry for every domain and subdomain you want to access from inside your LAN.
 Have it resolve to your reverse proxy:

 ![RouterHostname](images/routerhostname.png)

+Remember in step 4 when we set the `dns_server` to a DNS outside our LAN?
+If we didn't set it, our ddns script will correctly identify the domain resolved by our routers Hostnames, which is reachable at our reverse proxy jail, and will hillariously update amazon's "A record set" to our reverse-proxy jail of 192.168.84.44 !
+Onbiously we need the domain to resolve to our home IP address so our firewall can correctly port forward to our reverse-proxy jail!

 ### Credits
 The samueldowling.com blog!